Penetration Testing Vs Vulnerability Scanning:

 Once a test/scanning is completed, the scanner helps in getting a report displaying all the possible vulnerabilities.
-The report generated has various data related to the vulnerabilities in it.
+The report generated has various data related to its vulnerabilities in it.

 Once a report is generated, it has to be analyzed to find out the real situation.
 Not all the time, the vulnerabilities found are that serious.
 There might be cases, where the scanner will pull the name just because the data which was expected doesn’t match the output.
 But, that may not be a true vulnerability after all.

-That is the reason why further analysis has to be done on a vulnerability scan report to find out if the vulnerability found is a right one or not.
+That is the reason why further analysis has to be done on a vulnerability scan report to find out if the vulnerability found is the right one or not.

 Penetration Testing Vs Vulnerability Scanning

 We now know what a Penetration testing process is and what vulnerability scanning is.

 Now proceeding with a head-head clash between the two giants would be a fun-filled one.

 We shall get into a real-life example to understand the difference between the two.